-6.15 Management of security attributes (FMT\MSA.1) / Memories & Specification of management functions (FMT\SMF.1) / Memories
+6.15 Management of security attributes (FMT_MSA.1) / Memories & Specification of management functions (FMT_SMF.1) / Memories

-The TOE provides a dynamic Memory Management Unit (MMU), that can be configured by the ES.

-Other complementary memory protections are also available to the ES (LPU, NVM sector protection, limitation in unprivileged mode).
+- The TOE provides a dynamic Memory Management Unit (MMU), that can be configured by the ES. - 325 Other complementary memory protections are also available to the ES (LPU, NVM sector protection, limitation in unprivileged mode).

-6.16 Complete access control (FDP\ACC.2) / Memories & Security attribute based access control (FDP\ACF.1) / Memories
+6.16 Complete access control (FDP_ACC.2) / Memories & Security attribute based access control (FDP_ACF.1) / Memories

-- The TOE enforces the dynamic memory management policy for data access and code access thanks to a dynamic Memory Management Unit (MMU), a Library Protection Unit (LPU), and complementary protection mechanisms, programmed by the ES. - Overriding the MMU and LPU set of access rights, depending on the TOE configuration, the TOE enforces additional protections on specific parts of the memories.
+The TOE enforces the dynamic memory management policy for data access and code access thanks to a dynamic Memory Management Unit (MMU), a Library Protection Unit (LPU), and complementary protection mechanisms, programmed by the ES.

-6.17 Authentication Proof of Identity (FIA\API.1)
+6.17 Authentication Proof of Identity (FIA_API.1)

-In Admin configuration, the System Firmware provides commands based on a cryptographic mechanism which allows another IT product to check that the TOE is a genuine TOE.
+327 In Admin configuration or Genuine check configuration, the System Firmware provides commands based on a cryptographic mechanism which allows another IT product to check that the TOE is a genuine TOE.

-6.18 Inter-TSF trusted channel (FTP\ITC.1) / Loader, Basic data exchange confidentiality (FDP\UCT.1) / Loader, Data exchange integrity (FDP\UIT.1) / Loader & Audit storage (FAU SAS.1) / Loader
+6.18 Inter-TSF trusted channel (FTP_ITC.1) / Loader, Basic data exchange confidentiality (FDP_UCT.1) / Loader, Data exchange integrity (FDP_UIT.1) / Loader & Audit storage (FAU_SAS.1) / Loader

-- In Admin configuration, the System Firmware provides a secure channel to allow another IT product to operate a maintenance transaction. - The ciphered data is automatically decrypted then stored in the requested memory. - A maintenance transaction can end only after a successful integrity check of the loaded data or an erase.
-The identification data associated with the memory update is automatically logged during the session,
+- 328 In Admin configuration, the System Firmware provides a secure channel to allow another IT product to operate a maintenance transaction. - 329 The ciphered data is automatically decrypted then stored in the requested memory. - A maintenance transaction can end only after a successful integrity check of the loaded data or an erase.
+The identification data associated with the memory update is automatically logged during the session.

-6.19 Subset access control (FDP\ACC.1) / Loader & Security attribute based access control (FDP\ACF.1) / Loader
+6.19 Subset access control (FDP_ACC.1) / Loader & Security attribute based access control (FDP_ACF.1) / Loader

-- In Admin configuration, during a maintenance transaction, the System Firmware verifies if the Loader access conditions are satisfied and returns an error when this is not the case. - In particular, the additional memory update must be intended to be assembled with the memory update previously loaded.
+- 331 In Admin configuration, during a maintenance transaction, the System Firmware verifies if the Loader access conditions are satisfied and returns an error when this is not the case. - In particular, the additional memory update must be intended to be assembled with the memory update previously loaded.

-6.20 Failure with preservation of secure state (FPT\FLS.1) / Loader
+6.20 Failure with preservation of secure state (FPT_FLS.1) / Loader